 Also when planning your drive take into consideration your tyre pressure.
-Too low and it can slow down your drive and too high may cause unnecessary sand boggings that can cause delays.
+Too low and can slow down your drive and too high may cause unnecessary sand bogging that can cause delays.

 There is a lot to learn about beach driving especially if you are inexperienced.
-Our advice is ensure your vehicle is well serviced and in good condition before taking on this adventure.
-Also take your time, do not be in a hurry and plan your tides accordingly.
+Our advice is to ensure your vehicle is well-serviced and in good condition before taking on this adventure.
+Also, take your time, do not be in a hurry and plan your tides accordingly.

 The following information on distances and drive times is a guide and approximate only.
 They are based on our experiences as residents of the island for over 20 years.
 They will vary due to beach speed limits, traffic and oncoming vehicles, and the condition of the actual beach.

 Watch: Top Sand Driving Tip For Fraser Island

 Sometimes the beach can be full of washed-up vegetation, washouts can be deeper than usual, previous tides may have been small and the beach is now lumpy or even the rocky bypasses have deteriorated.